Fall 2023 – The functions of Spleen and Signs of Deficiency

 If left untreated, spleen qi deficiency can eventually result in blood deficiency (not anemia but rather low blood volume) and/or a spleen yang deficiency (the loss of the warming function of the spleen) eventually leading to Kidney deficiency.
 When blood is not properly nourished or there is not enough being generated by the spleen, the heart, and lungs are easily affected, leading to fatigue, heart palpitations, and lightheadedness.

 Blood is very important to all the systems of the body, and such a deficiency can lead to numerous complications and additional circuit deficiencies as well (i.e. liver).
-In an effort to warm the digestive fires, the yang-deficient spleen will pull yang (warming) energy away from the kidneys, until they too become yang-deficient (cold).
+To warm the digestive fires, the yang-deficient spleen will pull yang (warming) energy away from the kidneys, until they too become yang-deficient (cold).

 How to Avoid Spleen Qi Deficiency in Your Diet